piksera/core/userfiles/templates/bloggy/readme.md

 # Bloggy

-Bloggy is the Default Microweber template website prepared for online stores.
+Bloggy is the Default Piksera template website prepared for online stores.
 Fully responsive, clean and modern design.

 ## Features: